 How can I get involved with NYEF?

 At this time, we are seeking members for our board of directors.
-We are also seeking volunteers for our events committee, specifically to help for the Festival of Trees coming in December 2021.
+We are also seeking volunteers to assist with different projects that present throughout the year.
+Volunteers to help with communication efforts and multiple fundraising efforts. .
 We are always looking for folks to join our Grants Selection Team to help determine which Connect!
 Grants applications get funded.
-You are always welcome to provide direct feedback by email to info@gardinerNYEF.org.
+Please visit our Get Involved page to become a volunteer.
+You are also always welcome to provide direct feedback by email to info@gardinerNYEF.org.
 To make a financial contribution, see below.